• Home

 How to Get a Business Credit Card?

 Each credit card provider has its own application process and documentation requirements.
-However, to apply for a credit card as a business owner in Germany, you’ll typically need to meet specific criteria and provide supporting documents.
+However, to apply for a card as a business owner in Germany, you’ll typically need to meet specific criteria and provide supporting documents.

 Requirements

-• Business Registration: Provide proof of your business registration or self-employment status.
+• Business registration: Provide proof of your business registration or self-employment status.

 Process